Integralist/Fresh-Install/README.md

 `ln -s ~/Google\ Drive/Dropbox/Fresh\ Install/Shell/.gitignore_global ~/.gitignore_global`

+Rather than export a $PATH you can also edit the file directly: `vim /private/etc/paths`

 ## Shell Theme

 Use the Tomorrow Night Bright theme which you can find in the `shell` folder.
 Just double click to install (don't forget to open up the terminal preferences and make sure it's the default theme and to increase the font size).